ccmanuelf/ai-language-tutor-app/DAILY_PROMPT_TEMPLATE.md

 ✅ Write comprehensive tests (happy + error + edge)
 ✅ Document everything thoroughly
 ✅ Focus on ONE module at a time
+✅ Verify imports as files are created 🆕
+✅ Check existing patterns before coding 🆕
+✅ Design permissions from the start 🆕

 ### DON'T:
 ❌ Kill processes under 5 minutes